deadcoder0904/100dayz-code/source/_posts/Github-Trending-Web-Scraper.md

 ### In a minutes time, depending on the speed of your internet, a new file will be created according to today's date in `json` folder.

-## Hurray, we have scraped the web together.
+## Voila, we have scraped the web together.
 It has many more applications further.
 We can login to Facebook & Twitter using Nightmare.
 We can send Automated Emails using Nightmare & many more things....

-###### :warning: Warning : It scrapes the [Github Trending Site](https://github.com/trending) which means that if the sites layout changes this project won't work
+###### ⚠ Warning : It scrapes the [Github Trending Site](https://github.com/trending) which means that if the sites layout changes this project won't work

 ### Till the next time 👻